zzzprojects/learn-orm/tutorials/dapper-simplecrud/read-data.md

 <img src="images/read-data-1.png" alt="Database data">

-That is because we have a class called `Author` and the table name is `Àuthors` in the database.
-The class name and table must match which isn't the case here, so let's use the `Table` attribute to map the `Author` class to the `Authors` table.
+That is because we have a class called `Author`, and the table name is `Ã€uthors` in the database.
+The class name and table must match, which isn't the case here, so let's use the `Table` attribute to map the `Author` class to the `Authors` table.

 ```csharp
 [Table("Authors")]